jxtngx/NeMo-lab/README.md

 - Containerization with Docker
 - System prompt design

+# Source Code Concepts

+The source code found in `src/nemo_lab` is used to provide examples of implementing concepts "from-scratch" with NeMo.
+For instance – how might we add a custom model, or our own training recipe given base interfaces and mixins found within the framework.

+> [!NOTE]
+> The current focus for the source code is implementing support for Llama 3.2 variants

 # Models

 We will use NVIDIA and Meta models including, but not limited to: